Graduate Diploma of Teaching (Early Childhood Education)

 Go to admission and entrance for more information about entry to teacher education qualifications.

-This qualification involves attending classes on campus or online and completing blocks of teaching experience in early childhood centres.
-The requirements and content are the same for both modes of delivery.
-One course, EPSY 301 is delivered online for all students.
+This qualification involves attending classes online and completing blocks of teaching experience in early childhood centres.

-is a flexible and convenient alternative for those with very good self-management skills
+- is flexible and convenient for those with very good self-management skills

-includes a compulsory residency at Victoria's Karori Campus.
+- includes a compulsory residency.
 Students are responsible for the costs of travel and accommodation for the residency

 The expected workload involves 40-50 hours of course work and study per week.
 Teaching experience blocks require full-time attendance for all students.